Jean-François Delacroix: From entry into the Committee to execution

 He entered the Committee of Public Safety and spoke strongly against the Girondins contributing to the Insurrection of 31 May – 2 June 1793.
-It was a way to deceive and hunt the suspicions of the Jacobins, who asked him to explain his missions to Dumouriez in Belgium and the dilapidation which he was accused.
-To avoid having to justify some are newly fallen into his wallet, he married his new mistress constituting him himself, 4 June 1793, at the Viennot notary Vincennes, a dowry of 350,400 pounds.
-Ms. Roland, very informed, said that these funds from business justification found an appeasement with the elimination of the Girondins as expected; "There she wrote from prison, in the hands of heretofore Chairman of the Department of Eure, two letters of Lacroix, formerly tax judge Anet.
-For one, it makes a bid of five hundred thousand pounds for national assets.
-For another, it withdraws its bid and gives his withdrawal based on the decree which requires Members to justify the growth in assets since the Revolution.
-But this decree has not run since the awkward twenty-two (Girondins) are expelled."
+It was a way to deceive and chase away the suspicions of the Jacobins, who asked him to explain his missions to Dumouriez in Belgium and the dilapidations of which he was accused.
+To avoid having to justify sums newly fallen into his wallet, he married his new mistress setting up for himself, 4 June 1793, with the notary Viennot at Vincennes, a dowry of 350,400 pounds.
+Mme.
+Roland, very well informed, said that this business of justifying the source of funds found an appeasement with the elimination of the Girondins so much longed for; "There exist," she wrote from prison, "in the hands of the former Chairman of the Department of Eure, two letters of Lacroix, formerly tax judge at Anet.
+As for one of them, it makes a bid of five hundred thousand pounds for some of the national assets.
+For the other, it withdraws his bid and gives his withdrawal based on the decree which requires Members to justify the growth in their assets since the Revolution.
+But this decree has not run since the inconvenient twenty-two (Girondins) were expelled."

-Before having to make serious statements, he still could, with his friend Danton, propose and vote on 16 Pluviose Year II (4 February 1794) the abolition of slavery of blacks in the colonies, saying that the Convention should not "dishonor itself by a long discussion", and so the Convention passed the law by acclamation.
-He also decreed on 19 Ventose Year II (9 March 1794), the arrest of slave-owning white settlers present in France who were intriguing against the execution of the decree.
+Before having to make a serious accounting, he still could, with his friend Danton, propose and bring to a vote on 16 Pluviose Year II (4 February 1794) the abolition of slavery of blacks in the colonies, saying that the Convention should not "dishonor itself by a long discussion", and so the Convention passed the law by acclamation.
+He also caused to be decreed on 19 Ventose Year II (9 March 1794), the arrest of slave-owning white settlers present in France who were intriguing against the execution of the decree.